2-REC/hugo-myblog-theme/README.md

 * Copy the theme (git clone) to "themes/myblog".

+(**TODO:** Needed?
 * Delete the "exampleSite" subdirectory.
+)

 * Copy "config" directory from "exampleSite" (in the theme) to the main site directory.
     * From "themes/myblog/exampleSite/config" to "config".
 TODO: infos about "languages.toml", etc.

+**NOTE:** The content in the "themes" directory should ideally not be modified.
+Any change to make to a theme should be done by modifying copied/added files directly in the site main directory.
+Information can be found in the [Hugo's Lookup Order](https://gohugo.io/templates/lookup-order) documentation page.
+The lookup order also applies to other files than layout, such as files in "data", "i18n", assets", etc.

 #### Config